Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Linux-TVM).md

 - Go to Serial Console and login with your adminUserName and password
 ![image.png](attachment/serial_console.JPG)

 - Reboot the machine from Azure Serial Console by typing sudo reboot.
 A 10 second countdown will begin.
-Press up or down key to interrupt the countdown and wait in UEFI console mode.
+Press the up or down key to interrupt the countdown and wait in UEFI console mode.
 If the timer is not interrupted, the boot process continues and all of the MOK changes are lost.
 Select: Enroll MOK -> Continue -> Yes -> Enter your signing key password ->  Reboot.
 ![image.png](attachment/enrole_key.JPG)

 ----------------------------------------------------------------